alem0lars/fizzy/BIGNAMI.md

+# Fizzy bignami

+In Italian a *bignami* is a little book with only formulas.
+In old days when no smartinor electronic device were common, students use *bignami* like quick and fast method to remember.

+This document has the intent to be used like a *bignami* for fizzy.

-# FIZZY - the hassle free configuration manager
+# Fizzy - the hassle free configuration manager
 fizzy is an easy-to-use, learn-by-doing, lightweight, configuration management tool meant to be mainly used by developers, hackers, experienced users